BlinkID/blinkid-ui-ios/README.md

 We tried to make this framework easily customizable, but still simple enough to be used out of the box.

 ## Reading results
-Results of scanning are contained inside a `MBRecognitionResult` class.
+The `MBRecognitionResult` class contains scanning results.
-The class containts the `resultTitle` which is usually a combination of first name and last name read from the document.
+The class contains the `resultTitle` which is usually a combination of the first name, and the last name read from the document.

 Property `resultEntries` contains an array of `MBField`s, these are the results read from the document.
-Inside `MBField` you will find the result value and a `MBFieldKey` that describes it.
+Inside `MBField` you will find the result value and an `MBFieldKey` that describes it.

-Images that can be returned are `frontSideDocumentImage` if a two sided or a one sided document is scanned and `backSideDocumentImage` if a two sided document is scanned.
+Images that can be returned are `frontSideDocumentImage` if a two-sided or a one-sided document is scanned; and `backSideDocumentImage` if a two-sided document is scanned.

-A `faceImage` will be returned if the recognizer used is supports face image extractions and the document contains a face image, same goes for the `signatureImage`
+A `faceImage` will be returned if the used recognizer supports face image extractions and if the document contains a face image.
+The same principle applies to the `signatureImage`.

 ## Minimal Swift Example
 ```Swift